 - Accumulating products (i.e. for a buffer).
 Chain conveyors generally don’t allow the products to nest up against each other (“accumulate”) without them pushing product off the chain or sideways across the chain.
 If you need accumulation, use a roller conveyor or power and free overhead conveyor

 - Products that won’t slide or roll off the chain.
 Chain conveyors require the part to ride on the chain without sliding.
-If you need the parts to be held while on the conveyor, consider a slat conveyor which can be fitted with tooling to hold the product in place as the conveyor moves along.
-Some chain conveyors can be fitted with pins to hold skids or other part location devices
+If you need the parts to be held while on the conveyor, consider a slat conveyor.
+A slat conveyor can be fitted with tooling to hold the product in place as the conveyor moves along.
+Also some chain conveyors can be fitted with pins to hold skids or other part location devices

 - To use the conveyor as a working surface.
-Chain conveyors are typically made for transport, not for production operations on them.
+Pallet conveyors are typically made for transport, not for production operations on them.
 Use a slat conveyor or roller conveyor.
-If using a chain conveyor as a working surface, special safety considerations need to be addressed as the chain can be dangerous
+If using a chain conveyor as a working surface, be sure to consider the safety implications and guarding necessary to prevent injuries.

 - Moving products up or down inclines.
-Because the products may slide easily on the chains they can be dangerous if used on inclines or declines
+Products may slide easily on the chains

-- In addition, don’t use chain conveyor to carry a product around curves.
+- Moving a product around curves.
 Use a 90 degree transfer to move products from one chain conveyor line to another

 Note: Some product images show optional additional equipment which are sold separately